WeiYuFei0217/ZJH-VO-Dataset/README.md

 ## 📊 Dataset Overview

 The ZJH-VO dataset is designed to address the lack of publicly available benchmarks with diversity in scale and scene characteristics for ground vehicle navigation.
-It provides challenging scenarios across multiple floors of an office complex, from underground parking to outdoor plazas.
+It provides challenging scenarios across multiple floors of an office complex.

 ![Dataset Overview](Images/Dataset_Overview.png)
 *Data collection vehicle and representative trajectories across four floors (Floor 9, 4, 1, and 0)*